 Brief Bio (Click here for my full resume):

 I currently work as a Sponsored Programs Administrator at Kent State University‘s Office of Sponsored Programs.
-Before that, I worked as a researcher and technology specialist for the Research Center for Educational Technology at Kent State for almost 12 years.
-I have been active in the area of mobile learning since 2001, starting with the Palm Education Pioneer Project.
+Before that, I worked as a researcher and technology specialist at Kent State for almost 12 years.
+I was active in the area of mobile learning since 2001, starting with the Palm Education Pioneer Project.
 In 2005 I was a founding member (and now past-chair) of the Special Interest Group for Mobile Learning (SIGML) of the International Society for Technology in Education (ISTE).

 I am very interested in the idea of ubiquitous computing for teaching and learning.
 As a former social studies and language arts teacher, I’m especially interested in ubiquitous computing in these two areas.
 For more information about my work see the My Publications and My Presentations pages on this blog.